-SP-225 Speech & Debate: Forensics 1 credit, Winter
+SP-225 Speech & Debate: Forensics 1 credit, Winter 3 lab hours/week

 Practical application of public speaking skills in a variety of settings.
 Preparation for and participation in intercollegiate forensic activities.
 Recommended: Placement in RD-115 & placement in WR-121.
 Prerequisite: Pass SP-111 or instructor consent.
 Corequisites: SP-229 or SP-250 or SP-267.